sgoodwin10/PyroStreams-File-Folders/README.md

-# PyroStreams Files Folder Field Type
+# PyroStreams File Folders Field Type
 Allows you to assign a files folder to a stream entry to use for images/files/etc.

 ## Installation
-To install, download from GitHub and rename the folder to "files_folder".
+To install, download from GitHub and rename the folder to "file_folders".
 Put this in your addons/site_ref/field_types/ or addons/shared_addons/field_types folder.
 Once you've placed it into one of these folders, it'll be ready to use with PyroStreams.

 ## Usage
 Will allow for a loop that will show each file